nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 ### Special MSC 4

 This meeting was called with 2 days notice to address an urgent item, undisclosed to the public, which was withdrawn at the last moment as there were insufficient numbers to keep it in camera.
-It presumably would related to a "confidential personal, staffing or legal matter".
+It presumably would have related to a "confidential personal, staffing or legal matter".
 Members of the MSC had gathered for the meeting before learning that the motion had been pulled.

 ### [MSC 15](https://drive.google.com/file/d/1sMzp-iAuFr-UhhdH453wiDJgIVx74YCa/view?usp=sharing)